Dumpling festival 2023: Where to get the best bak chang in Singapore this year

 5 /13

-Specialising in Hong Kong-style rice dumplings, Paradise Group is one of the best places for savoury bak changs in Singapore, such as the pork with conpoy and chestnut rice dumpling (S$12.80 each).
-Modern creations like the salted pork belly brown rice dumpling ($11.80 each), the pillow-shaped premium abalone rice dumpling (S$23.80 each), and the east-meets-west black truffle charred BBQ Iberico pork rice dumpling (S$13.80 each) are best-sellers too.
-Otherwise, you can’t go wrong with the braised pork belly with Japanese mushroom and conpoy rice dumpling ($12.80 each).
+Specialising in Hong Kong-style rice dumplings, Paradise Group is one of the best places for savoury bak changs in Singapore, such as the pork with conpoy and chestnut rice dumpling (S$12.80 each/INR 782.67).
+Modern creations like the salted pork belly brown rice dumpling ($11.80 each/INR 721.52), the pillow-shaped premium abalone rice dumpling (S$23.80 each/INR 1,455.28), and the east-meets-west black truffle charred BBQ Iberico pork rice dumpling (S$13.80 each/INR 843.82) are best-sellers too.
+Otherwise, you can’t go wrong with the braised pork belly with Japanese mushroom and conpoy rice dumpling ($12.80 each/INR 782.67).

-For a more premium take, opt for the roasted pork with dried shrimp and conpoy spicy rice dumpling (part of a gift set only; $68.80 for a mixed set of five), which swaps out the usual braised pork belly for the crunchy texture and mildly spicy punch of dried shrimp and conpoy.
-Meanwhile, fans of sweet zongzis will love the gula Melaka red bean paste rice dumpling (S$6.80 each).
+For a more premium take, opt for the roasted pork with dried shrimp and conpoy spicy rice dumpling (part of a gift set only; $68.80/INR 4,206.24 for a mixed set of five), which swaps out the usual braised pork belly for the crunchy texture and mildly spicy punch of dried shrimp and conpoy.
+Meanwhile, fans of sweet zongzis will love the gula Melaka red bean paste rice dumpling (S$6.80 each/INR 415.71).

 22 May -22 June 2023